-3 As testified to by the Division.
+3 Division testimony.

 4 R.I.
 Gen. Laws § 44-30-51 states in parts as follows:

 Returns and liabilities. - (a) General.
 On or before the fifteenth day of the fourth month following the close of a taxable year, a Rhode Island personal income tax return shall be made and filed by or for: